ibexa/documentation-developer/docs/commerce/order_management/configure_order_management.md

 # Configure order processing

-When you work with your Commerce implementation, you can review and modify the order processing configuration.
+When you work with your Commerce implementation, you can modify and customize the order processing configuration.

 !!! note "Permissions"